generalroboticslab/automated_discovery_of_continuous_dynamics_from_videos/README.md

 bash scripts/screen_run.sh {dataset_name} trial {seed} {GPU number}
 ```

-The run time for each random seed ranges from 48 hours to 1 week, depending on the dataset.
+The full run time for each random seed ranges from 48 hours to 1 week, depending on the dataset.

 ### Summarizing Results from Multiple Seeds